alexyuly/chil/README.md

 ## Notation

-Vocalize is notated with [YAML](http://yaml.org/), because of its brevity, readability, and interoperability with JSON.
+Vocalize type definitions are notated with [YAML](http://yaml.org/), because of its brevity, readability, and interoperability with JSON.

 ## Types